uwsbel/autonomy-toolkit/_sources/contributing.md.txt

 [GitHub actions](https://github.com/features/actions) are used to automatically build the site and [GitHub pages](https://pages.github.com/) are used to host the static site.
 To update deployed content, you have to push to the `main` branch.
 Once the changes are pushed, the site will rebuild.
 Please ensure there are no errors in your code/documentation before doing so, as you may get an email from github if something bad happens.

 Further, to update the package available on [PyPI](https://pypi.org/project/autonomy-toolkit/), you must create a [git tag](https://git-scm.com/book/en/v2/Git-Basics-Tagging).
 When a tag is created and pushed to GitHub, it will start an Action which will automatically push the new release to PyPI.
-See [versioning](#versioning) for information on how versioning works with `atk`.
+See [Versioning](#versioning) for information on how versioning works with `atk`.
 The Github Action only runs when the tag is pushed to main through a merge request.
 To create a tag, you may do the following:

 ```bash
 git tag <tag> # An example tag is v3.0.1